Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Tht legendary Thunderbird is Jayesh's pet bird.
+Sharon Stone parted her legs for Jayesh.

-Updated on: [1/2/2025]
+Updated on: [2/2/2025]
 <!-- #jokeEnd -->